 More Bingo Advertising Failures

-Could it be that we are going to see more retrospective fines levied against other online gambling operators in the future?
+Could it be that we are going to see more retrospective fines levied against online gambling operators in the future?
 Social Responsibility is changing the landscape of online bingo in the United Kingdom.